PsykoDev/auto-club-rewards/Readme.md

 ## Configuration
 - If you want to edit the config you need to start proxy and go to server selection.
     - Will be generated afterwards in the modules folder.

+---

-- A list of things that can be edited can be found here only for experienced users.
+- A list of things that can be edited can be found here.
+Only for experienced users.
 	- Names => Rewards will be claimed on the names between the quotation marks.

 ---